javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 The hardest thing of all is to find a black cat in a dark room, especially if there is no cat.
 ```

-Use *similar* names for *same* things, that makes life more interesting and shows your creativity to the public.
+Using *similar* names for *same* things makes life more interesting and shows your creativity to the public.

-For instance, the function prefixes.
+For instance, consider function prefixes.
 If a function shows a message on the screen -- start it with `display…`, like `displayMessage`.
-And then if another function shows something else, like a user name, start it with `show…` (like `showName`).
+And then if another function shows on the screen something else, like a user name, start it with `show…` (like `showName`).

 Insinuate that there's a subtle difference difference between such functions, while there is none.

 Make a pact with fellow ninjas of the team: if John starts "showing" functions with `display...` in his code, then Peter could use `render..`, and Ann -- `paint...`.
-Note how more interesting and diverse the code became.
+Note how much more interesting and diverse the code became.

 ...And now the hat trick!

 For two functions with important differences -- use the same prefix!

 For instance, the function `printPage(page)` will use a printer.
 And the function `printText(text)` will put the text on-screen.
-Let an unfamiliar reader think well over things: "Where does `printMessage(message)` put the message?
+Let an unfamiliar reader think well over similarly named function `printMessage`: "Where does it put the message?
 To a printer or on the screen?".
 To make it really shine, `printMessage(message)` should output it in the new window!

 ## Reuse names